My Forking Life

 Variations

 Here are some different ways to make this sautéed cabbage into your special dish.
-Try a few of these suggestions, depending on what you like best.
+Try a few of these suggestions to see what you like best.

-• Add cayenne pepper or Tobasco sauce for a little extra heat.
+• Add cayenne pepper or Tabasco sauce for a little extra heat.

-• Add crispy bacon, pancetta, or sausage for a rich and delicious flavor.
+• Add crispy bacon, pancetta, or sausage for rich, delicious flavor.

 serving fork and spoon in a pan of fried cabbage